UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: Experimental Results

 \subsection{Ablation Studies}

-\textbf{Which dataset is most suitable for training a general motion tracker?} To assess the impact of training data quality, we compare two versions of the dataset: one filtered using PHC~\cite{luo2023perpetualhumanoidcontrolrealtime} and one unfiltered.
-The PHC-filtered dataset removes highly aggressive motions that are physically infeasible for the robot.
-As a result, policies trained on this dataset tend to produce smoother and more stable motions.
-In contrast, the results in Figure~\ref{fig:dataset_comparison} which training with the unfiltered dataset leads to a noticeable increase in keypoint tracking error, indicating that the policy struggles to follow the reference motions accurately.
-Moreover, we observe significantly higher action rates and velocity changes, suggesting that the learned policy exhibits overly aggressive behavior, making it unsuitable for deployment on real hardware.

 \textbf{What model architecture best balances diversity, expressiveness and robustness?} To answer this question, we first investigated whether the RL actor (the decoder in the CVAE) should explicitly take the reference motion as part of its input.
 We evaluated two variants: one where the actor input is $({s_t}^{p-deploy}, {s_t}^{g-deploy}, z_t)$ and another where the reference motion is excluded.
 The results show that when the actor receives the reference motion directly, the influence of the latent variable $z$ vanishes.
 In this case, the behavior of the model closely resembles that of a standard DAgger setup, as the strong reference input causes the policy to ignore the latent guidance.
-We further evaluated a pure DAgger setup with an MLP-based actor in the second stage.
-While this design performs well on motions seen during training, it degrades noticeably on out-of-distribution (OOD) motions.
-The strong reliance on explicit reference inputs reduces the policy's robustness and its ability to generalize to unseen or novel motion sequences.

-In Figure~\ref{fig:cvae_diversity}, we evaluate the generalization capability of UniTracker in MuJoCo by testing it on a challenging lateral squat motion, which demands strong balance control from the robot.
-Although UniTracker cannot precisely track all keypoints of the reference motion, it successfully produces a plausible lateral squat behavior while maintaining balance.
-In contrast, the DAgger baseline without the CVAE fails to remain stable and results in the robot falling, highlighting the importance of latent motion modeling for generalization to unseen motions.
+In Figure~\ref{fig:gloabl_info}, we evaluate the generalization capability of UniTracker by test the policy in MuJoCo on a challenging crescent kick motion that is unseen during training.
+We observe that UniTracker successfully tracks this previously unseen behavior, while the variant without CVAE modeling fails to reproduce the motion effectively.
+This result highlights the importance of structured latent motion modeling for generalization to out-of-distribution motions.
+Additional real-world out-of-distribution (OOD) examples are provided in the supplementary video, further demonstrating the robustness and adaptability of our approach under novel motion inputs.